-Progress, Outcomes, and Challenges Goal 4 - Objective 2 Year 1 Year 2 Year 3 Year 4 Year 5 Ensure that 90% of Children will receive See See Below identified children timely evaluation and 2019-20 receive timely effective IEPs, as Continuation evaluation and appropriate.
-Application effective IEPs, as appropriate.

-- -Activities or Action Steps to Meet Objective Above: - Monitor and track all screening results and referrals to ensure timely responses and evaluations for all children as needed - Implement training for all teaching staff, home visitors and family service workers to ensure knowledge and understanding of the RFO process - Continue collaboration with Sewall Child Development Center and Child Find to ensure accurate and timely evaluations and effective IEPs - -Data, Tools, or Methods for Tracking Progress Above: - PIR, Collaboration Meeting notes, RFO tracking sheets, IEPs, ChildPlus
+way.
+Goal 4 - l· Progress, Outco omes, and Challe enges Objective 2 Year 1 Year 2 Year 3 Year 4 Year 5 Ensure that 90% Children will See See See of identified receive timely 2019-20 2019-20 Below children receive evaluation and Continuation Continuation timely evaluation effective IEPs, as Application Application and effective appropriate.
+IEPs, as appropriate.
+Activities or Action Steps to Meet Objective Above: • Mor nitor and track all sci reening results a and referrals to en sure timely responses and evaluations for all children as needed • Implement training for all teaching staff, home visitors and family service workers to ensure knowledge and understanding of the RFO process • Continue collaboration with Sewall Child Development Center and Child Find to ensure accurate and timely evaluations and effective IEPs , or Methods for Tra • , · 0 0 IEPs, ChildF lus Year Four Updates PIR, Collaboration Meeting notes, RFO tracking sheets, IEPs, ChildPlus Year Four Undates:

-Catholic Charities works to ensure that all children receive developmental screenings within 45 days of enrollment, and follow-up screenings and evaluations are completed as indicated.
-During the 2018-19 program year, 100% of identified children received timely evaluation.
+Catholic Charities works to ensure that all children receive developmental screenings within 45 days of enrollment and follow-up screenings and evaluations are completed as indicated.
+During the 19-20 program year, 100% of the 19 identified children received timely evaluation.

 Head Start Teachers and the Disability Coordinator monitor and track all screening results and referrals to ensure timely responses and evaluations for all children as needed.

 The Disability Coordinator implemented training for all teaching staff, home visitors and family service workers to ensure knowledge and understanding of the Referral for Observation (RFO) process.

 Catholic Charities continues to collaborate with Sewall Child Development Center and Child Find to ensure accurate and timely evaluations and effective IEPs for enrolled children as indicated.

-Progress, Outcomes, and Challenges

-Goal 4 - Objective 3 Year 1 Year 2 Year 3 Year 4 Year 5

-Provide ongoing Teachers will feel See See

-support for staff and confident in preparing 2019-20 Below

-families to ensure high-quality Continuation

-high-quality services classroom activities Application

-and increased school and maintaining

-readiness for 100% of engaging

-Head Start children environments.

-with IEPs.
-Children will show

-growth in the TSG

-Developmental

-domains and will have

-effective transitions to

-kindergarten.
+During the Covid pandemic, the Disability Coordinator worked with the teaching staff to contact parents of children with documented disabilities to assure they understood how to advocate for their children.
+This included reviewing timelines for ongoing developmental screening, and update IEP's within the established timelines.

+Goal 4 - F Progress, Outcom es, and Challe nges Objective 3 Year 1 Year 2 Year 3 Year 4 Year 5 Provide ongoing Teachers See See See support for staff demonstrate 2019-20 2020-21 Below and families to confidence in Continuation Continuation ensure high- preparing high- Application Application quality services quality classroom and increased activities and school readiness maintaining for 100% of Head 5 Start children environments. with IEPs.
+Activities o Activities or Action Steps to Meet Objective Above: • Prov vide individualized, s small group meeti ngs with family members a nd teac hing staff to review IEPs, goals and ol bjectives, and tr ack progres S · 1 / /· • 1 0
-- -Activities or Action Steps to Meet Objective Above: - Provide individualized, small group meetings with family members and teaching staff to review IEPs, goals and objectives, and track progress - Ensure implementation of individualized activities on lesson plans, reflective of children's identified goals - Complete family conference to collaborate with parents to ensure continuity of strategies and activities to meet the goals of children with IEPs - -Data, Tools, or Methods for Tracking Progress Above:

-• Training and TA plans; training agendas, evaluations and certificates; TSG; family surveys; FPAs; ChildPlus reports; Transition Plan notes; family conference forms
+- Ensure implementation of individualized activities on lesson plans, reflective of children's identified goals - Complete family conference to collaborate with parents to ensure continuity of strategies and activities to meet the goals of children with IEPs - Data, Tools, or Methods for Tracking Progress Above: - Training and TA plans; training agendas, evaluations, and certificates; TSG; family surveys; FPAs; ChildPlus reports; Transition Plan notes; family conference forms